specs-sh/expect/README.md

 - ```
   $ source "expect.sh"

-  $ answer="The result we want to verify equals 42"
+  $ answer="This is the actual result"

   $ expect "$answer" toEq 42
   toEq called with 1 arguments: 42
-  declare -- EXPECT_ACTUAL_RESULT="The result we want to verify equals 42" declare -a EXPECT_BLOCK=()
-  declare -- EXPECT_BLOCK_END_PATTERN="^[\\]}]+\$"
+  declare -- EXPECT_ACTUAL_RESULT="This is the actual result" declare -a EXPECT_BLOCK=() declare -- EXPECT_BLOCK_END_PATTERN="^[\\]}]+\$"
   declare -- EXPECT_BLOCK_START_PATTERN="^[\\[{]+\$"